xrpl-carboncredit-5555/carbon4cars/README.md

    *	Step 4 - Buy Carbon Credits button.
 A user can select a purchaser account from the dropdown list and then select a quantity of carbon credits to purchase and apply to the selected VIN as tokens created specifically for this project.
 A token has been issued on the XRP Ledger called 'CCC' with an initial count of 690000 tokens.
 This token will represent carbon credits that have been purchased from selected carbon markets.
-The Carbon Credits for Cars application will allow users to purchase these tokens and apply them to a specific VIN for the purpose of offsetting vehicle CO2 emmisions.
+The Carbon Credits for Cars application will allow users to purchase these tokens and apply them to a specific VIN for the purpose of offsetting vehicle CO2 emissions.

 **VINs Minted as NFTs--**
   When carbon credits are initially purchased for a VIN, an NFT is created on the XRP Ledger that represents